In these booking terms and terms of hire the following terms will have the following meanings:

 - Debit or credit card – 2% of the sum being paid is charged on credit card payments.

-- BACS transfer to: CKD Galbraith Sporting Clients Account Bank of Scotland 2-6 Eastgate Inverness IV2 3NA
+- BACS transfer to: Galbraith Sporting Clients Account Bank of Scotland 2-6 Eastgate Inverness IV2 3NA

-- Banker’s draft – made payable to CKD Galbraith Sporting Clients Account.
+- Banker’s draft – made payable to Galbraith Sporting Clients Account.